-Exclusions: Some industry focus areas with similar VET Curriculum Framework streams and Content Endorsed Courses.
-Only one focus area can be chosen by each student.
+Exclusions: Only one focus area can be chosen by each student.

 Industrial Technology at Stage 6 will develop a student's knowledge and understanding of a selected industry and its related technologies, highlighting the importance of design, management, communication and production through practical experiences.